Lantianzz/Scorecard-Bundle/README.md

 #### V1.0.2

 - Fixed a bug in scorecardbundle.feature_discretization.ChiMerge.ChiMerge.transform().
-The transform function did not run normally when the number of unique values in a feature is less then the parameter 'min_intervals'.
+In V1.0.1, The transform function did not run normally when the number of unique values in a feature is less then the parameter 'min_intervals'.
 This was due to an ill-considered if-else statement.
 This bug has been fixed in v1.0.2;

 ## 中文文档  (Chinese Document)